Medical Marijuana Laws Still Hazy: Does the Legalization of Medical Marijuana Mean it Must be Covered by Your Health Plan?Written By: Employers Health

 With our collective strategy programs, members’ unique strategies are MAXIMIZED through the use of group purchasing solutions.

-Data analytics and advisor solutions help plan sponsors ADVANCE their benefit strategies and organizational performance.
+Advisor solutions customized to help plan sponsors ADVANCE their benefit strategies and organizational performance.

 Plan sponsors can ACCELERATE their strategies to deliver comprehensive health benefits through a trusted team of advisors encouraging a culture of health.